Reciprocal verbs zich wassen, zich scheren

 Useful words and phrases

 • Ik sta om ... uur op en was me daarna.
-(I get up at ... o'clock and wash afterwards.)
+(I get up at ... o'clock and wash myself afterwards.)

 • Na het ontbijt kleed ik me aan en kam ik mijn haar.
 (After breakfast I get dressed and comb my hair.)